 One area of care taken very seriously is hospital acquired infection.
 This year, while we have had no cases of Clostridium difficile, we have had two cases of MRSA bacteraemia.
 As a trust that specialises in managing patients with burn injuries (which both of these patients were), we recognise that those with significant burns are particularly vulnerable to acquiring MRSA bacteraemia.
 In both instances the patients recovered.
 Actions taken to prevent recurrence have included education of staff on the taking of blood cultures, a uniform review within our burns unit and an enhanced cleaning programme.

 For all patient safety measures below, QVH considers that this data is as described for the following reasons: data is routinely collected and reported through internal meetings, and these figures reflect those used and reported throughout the year.
 In addition, our auditors routinely review our processes for producing data and have acknowledged its accuracy.
 The trust does however recognise the limitations on reporting against clinical incidents and the judgement in the classification of harm as this requires a degree of judgement against a series of criteria.
 QVH reports all incidents that occur at the trust through to the national reporting system noting that the reported figures are subject to reliance on staff reporting all incidents.

-Patient safety indicator How the data Our Benchmark 2010/11 2011/12 2012/13 and why we measure it is collected target result result result Clinical incidents reported per 1000 patient spells (spell = outpatient visit or inpatient stay) Monthly analysis of Datix clinical incident reporting system N/A 58 per 1000 specialist acute trusts NRLS benchmark (April to Sept 2012) 51 per 1000 patient spells 44 per 1000 patient spells 43 per 1000 patient spells
+Patient safety indicator and why we measure it How the data is collected Benchmark 2010/11 result 2011/12 result 2012/13 result Clinical incidents reported per 1000 patient spells (spell = outpatient visit or inpatient stay) Monthly analysis of Datix clinical incident reporting system N/A 58 per 1000 specialist acute trusts NRLS benchmark (April to Sept 2012) 51 per 1000 patient spells 44 per 1000 patient spells 43 per 1000 patient spells